 Augustine of Hippo or Saint Augustine (354-430) is remembered as a great philosopher who made a significant impact in the Old English Era.
 He is also known for converting England to a Christian Nation in 597 AD as a part of the Gregorian Mission.
 He first approached the land of Britain through King Ethelbert, a pagan ruler, and his kingdom.
 Fortunately, through the influential role of the King’s wife, a Christian princess of Frankia, Saint Augustine’s mission met with success.

 The Word of God was spread across England through the unwavering efforts of Augustine.
 Christianization had a huge impact on shaping the nation.
 All of this started being reflected through the art, literature, and governance of Anglo-Saxon society.
+The following points reflect on Christianization and conversions at that time:

 Anglo-Saxon Poetry

 Old English Poetry can be divided into three categories: Heroic Poetry, Lyric Poetry and Christian Poetry.
-Heroic Poetry emphasized on courage and valor by describing the tales of great warriors and rulers.
+Heroic Poetry emphasized courage and valor by describing the tales of great warriors and rulers.
 Lyric Poetry looked into what was inside, that is, personal emotions and feelings.
 Christian Poetry came as a result of expanding Christianity in England at that time, describing Christian beliefs and teachings.

-The first-ever Old English poetry “Cædmon’s Hymn” was composed in the 7th century.
-Beowulf and Widsith are one of the most important works of the era.
-The exact authorship of these poems remains unknown.
-This might be attributed to the fact that writers during that era prioritized spreading their message over seeking recognition for their work.
-Also, there was a lack of extensive documentation or author’s signatures.
+For most works of the Old English Era, the authorship remains quite unknown.
+This might be attributed to the fact that the writers prioritized spreading their message over seeking recognition for their work.
+They were unaware of what the fields of writing and literature would become in the future, so it is possible for them to just not care about the work’s credit.
+Reasonable enough, I suppose.
+Additionally, there was a lack of extensive documentation or author’s signatures.
 Loss and damage of many historical documents have further complicated tracking the record.

 Some of the other works that earned notable recognition are Genesis, Exodus, The Wanderer, Wife’s Lament, Husband’s Message, Christ and Satan, The Dream of the Road, and The Battle of Maldon.